 Data type: Long (PmPrintLocation)

 Gets or sets the setting whether comments should be printed in the worksheet.
-Corresponds to the setting "Comments" in the dialog box of the command File > Page Setup > Options.
+Corresponds to the setting "Comments" in the dialog box of the File > Page Setup menu command, Options tab.
 The following constants are allowed: